 Here’s a behind the scenes look at our dogs’ mixed feeding combination of homemade and commercial dog foods.
 People tend to eat a wide variety of different foods and aim to balance their nutrition over time.
+Dogs are usually fed quite differently.
 Ready-to-serve commercial dog foods are often marketed as full and complete balanced diets, and a lot of owners just feed a steady diet of the same food.
 If your dogs love to eat just about anything (like ours) they probably don’t complain, but their bodies might.
 It’s a lesson we’ve had to learn through our own mistakes and we continue to evolve our feeding plan.
 If you’ve ever thought about switching diets or adding more variety, we encourage you to look into it further and see whether it might be right for you and your dog.
 Mixed feeding is honestly much simpler and more economical than I thought before we made the transition, and our dogs are wild about their meals.
 Here’s the scoop on our evolution, reasons, process, economics, and more.

 Our Food Journey